cxl-micron-reskit/famfs/README.md

 # Background

-In the coming years the emerging CXL standard will enable shared fabric-attached memory (FAM).
+In the coming years the emerging CXL standard will enable shared, disaggregated memory in potential multiple forms - included multi-port memory and fabric-attached memory (FAM).
 Famfs is intended to provide a viable usage pattern for FAM that many apps can use without modification.
-Prototype implementations exist in late 2023.
+Early implementations already exist in early 2024.

 Famfs is an fs-dax file system that allows multiple hosts to mount the same file system from the same shared memory.
 The file system is administered by a Master, but can